Dean Marshall

 Dean Marshall is a Canadian film, television, and theater, actor, writer, and director.
 He is known for portraying Sgt.
 Bates on Syfy original series Stargate Atlantis, and Carter on both Da Vinci's Inquest, and Da Vinci's City Hall.

 Early life

 Marshall began performing at a young age in a steel band.
 His family was originally from Trinidad and Tobago, but immigrated to Canada before he was born.
 He was born and raised in a Montreal suburb.

 Career

 Before acting he joined the Canadian Forces at age 18, and served for some 6 years.
 Since 1993, he acts, writes and directs in the television, film, and theater business.
-Marshall has taken on diverse roles ranging from Malcolm Bridges, the crazy fearless officer, in the action packed adventurer film Babylon 5: The Legend of the Rangers, to the smart laid-back Detective Carter in Da Vinci's City Hall.
+Marshall has taken on diverse roles ranging from Malcolm Bridges, the crazy fearless officer, in the action packed adventure film Babylon 5: The Legend of the Rangers, to the smart laid-back Detective Carter in Da Vinci's City Hall.

 Since his career took off in 1993, Marshall resides in Vancouver.